 You may already feel a storm building relatives offering opinions, family members insisting you make one decision or another.
 When you’re considering adoption, this kind of pressure can add confusion to an already emotional situation.
-As a birthmother, setting boundaries and speaking your truth matters deeply.
+As a potential birthmother, someone seriously exploring their options, setting boundaries and speaking your truth matters deeply.

 In this post, you’ll learn how to balance family pressure and adoption, how to tell people what you’ve decided, and how to hold space for your own needs for you and for your baby.